UofSC-STAR/STAR/README.md

 Install on Windows
 ------------------
 S.T.A.R. is written using a few public libraries which do a lot of audio processing and in the advanced settings uses a CMU website to load a language model.
-To download all of these dependicies one will have to a passing familiarity with the use of command line (of DOS).
+To download all of these dependicies one only needs a passing familiarity with the use of command line (DOS).